-SC1F: Participate appropriately, proportionately and at the right level of delegation in regional and national fisheries and conservation Participation in regional and national forums will be reviewed and new opportunities for further participation identified.
+SC1F: Participate appropriately, proportionately and at the right level of delegation in regional Participation in regional and national forums will be reviewed and new opportunities for further participation identified.
 We will continue to participate in, and contribute towards, the MMO's Regional Fisheries Group for the North West.
-We will continue to contribute to the development of wider IFCA policies and procedures via the IFCAs' Chief Officer Group, National Inshore Marine Enforcement Group (NIMEG) and TAG.
-CEO Head of Enforcement Head of Science Met and national fisheries procedures via the IFCAs' Chief Officer Group, National Inshore Marine Enforcement Group (NIMEG) and TAG.
+We will continue to contribute to the development of wider IFCA policies and CEO Head of Enforcement Head of Science Met and national fisheries and conservation activity. procedures via the IFCAs' Chief Officer Group, National Inshore Marine Enforcement Group (NIMEG) and TAG.
 We will continue to contribute to the development of national marine and fisheries Science policy via Defra's Marine and Fisheries Chief Officer Group.
 We will continue to act as the primary technical advisor to the Association of IFCA (AIFCA) in the development and implementation of Defra's national Cockle FMP.